-How to Defend a Driving Under the Influence (DUI) Case – A Primer
+How to Beat a Driving Under the Influence (DUI) Case

-DUI/driving under the influence offenses are some of the most frequently charged criminal offenses in the Pennsylvania legal system.
-When someone is charged with a driving under the influence (DUI) offense they may immediately feel a sense of hopelessness because their liberty, driving privileges and reputation may be impacted irreparably by a conviction.
-This article is not meant to cover all options that are available to criminal defendant in a DUI case, but instead to give a general overview of the options and decisions a defendant may have/face.
+DUI/driving under the influence offenses are some of the most frequently charged criminal offenses in the Pennsylvania.
+When someone is charged with a driving under the influence (DUI) offense they may immediately feel a sense of hopelessness because their liberty, driving privileges and reputation may be impacted.
+This article is not meant to highlight some of the main ways someone can challenge a DUI case.

-For first offenders there are programs that may permit you to avoid conviction.
-For second or third (plus) offender cases there may be treatment court options or intermediate punishment programs.
+There are programs that may permit you to avoid conviction if you are a first offender.
+For second or third (plus) offenders there may be treatment court options or intermediate punishment programs.
 This article is solely meant as an overview of the litigation points of attack that need to be evaluated in every DUI case.
 Also, this is not to say that there will ALWAYS be legitimate issues in the following categories – these are the issues that a defense attorney (any worth his/her fee) MUST evaluate before making a recommendation to his client in any DUI case.

 Second – whether the officer possessed the requisite legal justification to take the driver individual for a chemical test of their breath or blood: Observations, field sobriety tests, defendant admissions, portable breath tests and more play into this evaluation.
 There are times where there is not the requisite legal justification to take an individual for further/formal chemical test of their breath or blood.
 When that is the case the results of the chemical test are suppressed and not permitted into evidence.